lecs-lab/polygloss/README.md

 ## Running Experiments

+> [!NOTE]
+> To reproduce the original GlossLM v1 experiments, please check out the `glosslm-v1` branch.

 Interested in replicating or modifying our experiments?
 Pretraining, finetuning, and inference are handled with `run.py`, as follows:

 ```bash